refetch-io/refetch/functions/scout/README.md

 ## Target Websites

-The function is configured to scan these tech news sources:
+The function is configured to scan tech news sources.
+You must configure the target websites using the `TARGET_WEBSITES` environment variable.

+### Required Configuration

+The `TARGET_WEBSITES` environment variable is required and must contain a comma-separated list of URLs to scout.

 ### Tech News & Startups
 - **TechCrunch** — Startups, funding, product launches